 Wapak Tapered Logo: Circa 1912-1926

 The logo tapers inward.
 The Wapak wording is more prominent at the start, and the letter W is noticeably in a larger font.
 And the tapers inward, decreasing in size.
 The final letter, K, is notably smaller than the first letter.

 The word Oneta is straight in block writing.

-Considerations of Collecting Wapak cast-iron.
+Considerations When Collecting Wapak Cast Iron

 - Wapak cast iron can have very smooth cooking surfaces.